 Enjoy Hot Chocolate and a Cupcake

 After skating, warm up with a holiday beverage (peppermint hot chocolate for the kids and peppermint mocha for mom and dad) at Little River Coffee Bar.
 The coffee shop is located in the old Masonic Temple building.
 There is indoor and outdoor seating that is perfect for people watching on the busy holiday weekends.

 If you decide to take the family downtown, I suggest adding the Main Street Trolley Holiday Lights Tour to your itinerary.
 It begins at the Magnolia Train Depot in downtown Spartanburg.
-Your family will get to ride along, drink hot chocolate, listen to Christmas carols, and see the local Christmas lights.
-Look for ticket information around Thanksgiving.
+Your family will get to ride along, listen to Christmas carols, and see the local Christmas lights.
+Tickets are available online now. $12 per person.
+Masks are required on board.
+The trolley will run December 13 through 23, 2020.

 What Spartanburg Christmas traditions are you most looking forward to?